threeML/threeML/docs/md_docs/fast_execute/installation.md

 ### xspec-modelsonly

-I{f using conda, it is possible to get access to XSPEC models without having to install HEASOFT.
+If using conda, it is possible to get access to XSPEC models without having to install HEASOFT.
 We thus recommend the following command to create your new conda environment: